BOXFoundation/whitepaper/whitepaper.md

 BOX Payout is NOT a blockchain that supports a general purpose Turing-complete virtual machine.
 Instead, its main purpose is to support fast and secure conditional transactions which is of great importance in a blockchain-based digital contents world.

-A simple example of conditional transactions in the digital content area is like this: _if movie X is about to be streamed on platform P to user A, tokens should be paid from A to movie X's IP owner S if S can proof he does own the copyright of X, and to platform P to get the access key for X._ To enforce such a multi-party payout, we can choose to write a smart contract to govern the transfer of tokens among each party and then let the Ethereum Virtual Machine to execute the contract and validate the result.
+A simple example of conditional transactions in the digital content area is like this: _if movie X is about to be streamed on platform P to user A, tokens should be paid from A to movie X's IP owner S if S can proof he does own the copyright of X, and to platform P to get the access key for X._ To enforce such a multi-party payout, one can choose to write a smart contract to govern the transfer of tokens among each party and then let the Ethereum Virtual Machine to execute the contract and validate the result.

 \begin{figure}[h]
   \begin{center}